We are committed to building a more just, verdant, and peaceful world.

 Information Sharing

-We post annual information about the composition of our Staff and Board to hold ourselves accountable and to encourage others to do the same.
+We post information about the composition of our Staff and Board annually to both hold ourselves accountable and to encourage others to do the same.
 The Foundation collects and reports on the categories of race and ethnicity, sex and gender, disability, and LGBTQ+ identity for our Staff and Board.

 We also collect demographic data on all U.S.-based organizations we support through grants and impact investments.
-The survey results are invaluable as we examine our practices and processes with an eye toward equity.
 We believe that the best, most impactful work results from organizations with staff who represent a variety of backgrounds and experiences and that center the voices of people who know and understand the communities we seek to serve.
 We recognize we have work to do to achieve this ideal, among our Staff and the organizations we choose to support.

 It is a Journey

-We recognize that this is a high standard, hard work, and a journey that does not end.
-It will require all of us to do the work at the individual, interpersonal, organizational, and systemic levels.
-We will not get it right every time; but what is important is the commitment and consistent efforts to incorporate the Just Imperative into our work and our lives.
+We recognize that striving for such a high standard is hard work and a constant learning journey.
+It will require us to work at the individual, interpersonal, organizational, and systemic levels to develop and implement these goals.
+We will not get it right every time and pledge to remain committed and consistent in our efforts to incorporate the Just Imperative into our work and our lives.

 Related Content